ANSCoder/ANLoader/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.🎉
+To run the example project, clone the repo, and run `pod install` from the Example directory first. 🎉

 ![](https://raw.githubusercontent.com/ANSCoder/ANLoader/master/Example/ANLoader/Images.xcassets/Sticker%20Pack.stickerpack/Loading.sticker/Loading.gif)

-### 🛠How to start loading
+### 🛠 How to start loading

-By using a simple line create loading view.☝🏻
+By using a simple line create loading view. ☝🏻

 ```swift
 ANLoader.showLoading("Loading", disableUI: true)